 - 25.1 At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
-At each subsequent annual general meeting all directors who have served one full term of three consecutive years as a director shall retire from office.
-A director who retires in accordance with this article, if willing to act, shall be eligible for re-appointment for one further term of up to three years. - 25.2 Any director who has served for two consecutive terms, shall retire from the board and shall not be eligible for re-election. - 25.3 If a director is required to retire at an annual general meeting by a provision of the articles the retirement must take effect upon the conclusion of the meeting. - 25.4 Any director who has served for six consecutive years shall retire from the board and shall not be eligible for re-election but may be eligible for co-option for a maximum further period of one year.
+At each subsequent annual general meeting all directors who have served one full term of three or four consecutive years as a director shall retire from office.
+A director who retires in accordance with this article, if willing to act, shall be eligible for re-appointment for two further terms of up to three years per term or one further terms of four years. - 25.2 Any director who has served for two consecutive terms of four years, or three consecutive terms of three years, shall retire from the board and shall not be eligible for re-election. - 25.3 If a director is required to retire at an annual general meeting by a provision of the articles the retirement must take effect upon the conclusion of the meeting. - 25.4 Any director who has served for eight or nine consecutive years (subject to tenure choice) shall retire from the board and shall not be eligible for re-election but may be eligible for co-option for a maximum further period of one year.
 For the avoidance of doubt, and subject to article 23, any such director will be available for election or co-option following a period of one year after retirement under this article.